 The Company issues restricted stock awards and restricted stock units to officers and key employees in addition to stock options.
-On February 22, 2021, the Company granted 2,977,290 shares of restricted stock and restricted stock units with a fair value of \$15.00 per share; and performance share awards to senior management employees with potential payouts varying from zero to 1,434,000 shares.
-The restricted stock and restricted stock units vest in three equal annual installments commencing on the first anniversary of the date of grant.
-The performance share awards can be earned based on performance against established goals over a three-year performance period.
-The 2019, 2020 and 2021 performance share awards are divided into two independent parts that are subject to two separate performance metrics: 85% with a TSR (total shareholder return) goal and 15% with an internal NVA ("National Oilwell Varco Value Added") (return on capital metric) goal.
-Performance against the TSR goal is determined by comparing the performance of the Company's TSR with the TSR performance of the members of the OSX index for the three-year performance period.
-The TSR portion of the performance share awards is subject to a vesting cap equal to 100% of Target Level if the Company's absolute TSR is negative, regardless of relative TSR results.
-Conversely, if the Company's absolute TSR is greater than 15% annualized over the three-year performance period the payout amount shall not be less than 50% of Target Level, regardless of relative TSR results.
+On February 15, 2022, under the NOV Plan, the Company granted 1,492,020 stock options with a fair value of \$6.28 per option and an exercise price of \$16.73 per share; 2,877,894 restricted stock units with a fair value of \$16.73 per share; and performance share awards (PSAs) to senior management employees with potential payouts varying from zero to 1,188,884 shares.
+The stock options vest over a three-year period from the grant date.
+The restricted stock units vest in three equal annual installments commencing on the first anniversary of the grant date.
+The 2022 PSAs can be earned based on performance against two established goals over a three-year period: 85% with a TSR (total shareholder return) goal and 15% with an internal NVA ("NOV Value Added", a return on capital metric) goal.
+TSR performance is determined by comparing the Company's TSR with the TSR of the members of the Philadelphia Stock Exchange's Oil Services Sector Index (OSX) for the three-year performance period.
+The TSR portion of the performance share awards is subject to a vesting cap equal to 100% of Target Level if the Company's absolute TSR is greater than 15% annualized over the three-year performance period the payout amount shall not be less than 50% of Target Level, regardless of relative TSR results.
 The NVA goal is based on the Company's improvement in NVA from the beginning of the performance period until the end of the performance period.
-NVA shall be calculated as an amount equal to the Company's (a) gross cash earnings less (b) average gross operating assets times an amount equal to a required return on assets.
+NVA is calculated as an amount equal to the Company's (a) gross cash earnings less (b) average gross operating assets times an amount equal to a required return on assets, with certain adjustments.

-On May 19, 2021, the Company granted 78,552 restricted stock awards with a fair value of \$16.50 per share.
-The awards were granted to non-employee members of the board of directors and vest on the first anniversary of the grant date.
+On May 24, 2022 the Company granted 76,257 restricted stock units with a fair value of \$19.12 per share.
+The restricted stock units were granted to non-employee members of the board of directors and vest on the first anniversary of the grant date.